If you’re currently considering home as your ideal location for the birth of your baby, you may have received unsolicited comments like...

 There are plenty of studies showing that home birth is indeed a safe and beneficial option for many.
 The widely respected Dr Sara Wickham has collated the most recent study evidence in her blog "Is home birth safe?".

-Do they understand how birth works?
+2. Do they understand how birth works?

 Birthing at home allows you to have the most control regarding your environment and who is there.
-By nature, it's private, familiar and feels safe, all things that benefit your oxytocin hormone to birth your baby.
+Naturally, it's private, familiar and feels safe, all things that benefit your oxytocin hormone to birth your baby.
 There's a reason midwife led units, like the Lotus Suite at Leeds General Infirmary, are designed to be 'homely' with low lighting, cushions, and pools, because this all helps boost your birth hormones and assist normal birth physiology.

-Is this person expert in what is right for you?
+3. Is this person expert in what is right for you?

 No, even if they are very close family or friends, YOU are expert in what is right for you.
-You know what is best for you and your baby.
+You know what feels best for you and your baby.
 You are the one who makes the decisions about your birth.

-I talk at length during Positive Birth Leeds Hypnobirthing courses about using informed decision making tools to help you work out what is and isn't right for you e.g. knowing your birth choices and rights, asking "Why?" anything is offered or restricted, using the BRAIN (Benefits, Risks, Alternatives, Instinct / Information, Nothing) mnemonic and asking for evidence in actual figures not simply relative terms (e.g. 'risk' increase from 0.1% to 0.2% vs being told "twice as likely").
+I talk at length during Positive Birth Leeds Hypnobirthing courses about using informed decision making tools to help you work out what is and isn't right for you e.g. knowing your birth choices and rights, asking "Why?" anything is being offered or restricted, using the BRAIN (Benefits, Risks, Alternatives, Instinct / Information, Nothing) mnemonic and asking for evidence in actual figures not simply relative terms (e.g. 'risk' increase from 0.1% to 0.2% vs being told "twice as likely").
 I've also explained them in more details in this induction of labour blog.

 Ultimately, it is not your job to convince anyone else what is right for you.
 You have the right to do what feels best for you and your baby.
 You know what is best for you.
 Trust yourself.